MosesSupposes/Purescript-By-Example/text/chapter4.md

 [[1,10],[2,5]]
 ```

-This code uses the `product` function from the `Data.Foldable` module in the `purescript-foldable-traversable` library.
+This code uses the `product` function from the `Data.Foldable` module in the `foldable-traversable` library.

 Excellent!
 We've managed to find the correct set of factor pairs without duplicates.